 - Renovations to existing buildings that are not structural may not require a permit.
 Contact the office for details.

 - No permits are required for fences, trees, shrubbery, or retaining walls, but a bylaw is in place to control placement, allowable height, etc.

 - Special Occasions (community events, fundraisers and other special occasions)

-- Liquor License authorization for outdoor events or sporting facility events
+- Liquor License authorization for outdoor events

 - Street Closure Permits

 - Noise Bylaw Exemptions

 - Fireworks – permits required and available from the Municipal Office.

 - Groups must obtain a Lottery Licenses for all raffles, 50/50’s and other draws.
 Licenses are best obtained through the SLGA.